Disability Support Worker Resume Guide + Tips + Example

 • Include irrelevant personal information, such as your ethnicity and age.

-• Add skills and experience not pertaining to disability support worker.
+• Add skills and experience not pertaining to disability support workers.

 • Forget to proofread.
 A disability support worker resume with errors is unprofessional.